-Major companies are known for acquiring small, and not-so-small, startups and businesses to bolster their products and services.
-Apple is no exception, and has made a considerable number of acquisitions over the years, which has helped it improve the experience offered by its software, hardware, and supporting services to its customer base.
+Major companies are known for acquiring small -- and not-so-small -- startups and businesses to bolster their products and services.
+Apple is no exception, having acquired many companies over the years.
+This has helped it improve the experience offered by its software, hardware, and supporting services.

 Despite the pace, it is not always clear if Apple has acquired a company, as in the majority of cases Apple tries to keep the transaction as quiet as possible.
 Aside from rare cases where Apple does confirm an acquisition, reports typically rely on insider leaks, both from within Apple and the purchased company, as well as regulatory filings and public notices that provide hints as to what is taking place.